The public relations and fashion industries have one thing in common – they never sit still.

 What Is Important to Your Customers?

 Businesses should consider where their brand values and their customers’ values intersect.
-Through research, surveys, and social listening, companies can get an idea of what their customers care about.
+Through research, surveys, and gay free dating website, companies can get an idea of what their customers care about.

 Fifty-eight percent of people (58%) think that fashion industry should use ethically-sourced materials.